On this page:

 - Euro-Commercial Paper (ECP): ECP is short-term foreign currency issuance.
 A minimum of US$3 billion of ECP outstanding will be maintained.

-- Foreign Currency (EMTN): Programme documentation remains current but unutilised for more than a decade.
+- Foreign Currency (EMTN): EMTN issuance remains an option but unutilised for more than a decade.
 There is a preference to support activity in NZD products.

 Borrowing Programme

-At the December 2024 Half Year Economic and Fiscal Update (HYEFU), the forecast New Zealand Government Bond (NZGB) programme for 2024/25 was increased to NZ$40 billion, NZ$2 billion higher than forecast at the Budget Economic and Fiscal Update (BEFU) in May 2024.
-Across the forecast period (2024/25 to 2028/29), NZGB issuance was increased by a total of NZ$20 billion.
+At the May 2025 Budget Economic and Fiscal Update (BEFU), the forecast New Zealand Government Bond (NZGB) programme for 2025/26 was decreased to NZ$38 billion, NZ$2 billion lower than forecast at the Half Economic and Fiscal Update (HYEFU) in May 2024.
+Across the forecast period (2024/25 to 2028/29), NZGB issuance was increased by a total of NZ$7 billion.

 ---|---|---|---|---|---|---|---|

-In total, gross NZGB issuance is forecast to be NZ$168 billion over the forecast period, and issuance, net of bond maturities and repurchases, is forecast to be NZ$73.3 billion.
+In total, gross NZGB issuance is forecast to be NZ$175 billion over the forecast period, and issuance, net of bond maturities and repurchases, is forecast to be NZ$81.6 billion.
 Across the forecast period, the borrowing programme accommodates the repurchase (NZ$15 billion) and maturity (NZ$14 billion) of bonds from the RBNZ’s Large-Scale Asset Purchase portfolio, which will need to be financed by the market.

 Funding Strategy Principles